 These anti-Tanach theories are based on the mystery of what happened to the Ten Lost Tribes of Israel that fell to the Assyrians.
 For information on this see my study Here.

 In brief, the Ten Northern Houses of Israel disappeared from history due to spiritual adultery (II Kings 17:18).
 The Southern Kingdom of Judah was chosen by HaShem to maintain the eternal Covenant.
 Eventually similar failings by Judah caused it to fall as well (see 606 BCE below) but Judah was never 'divorced' by HaShem, they were merely chastised: ...there was none left but the tribe of Judah only" (II Kings 17:18).
+"And I saw, because of all that backsliding Israel had committed adultery, I sent her away, and I gave her her bill of divorcement, yet treacherous Judah, her sister, did not fear, and she too went and played the harlot (Jeremiah 3:8).
 This experience was a culling of the people by HaShem.
 It demonstrated the importance of loyalty and obedience to His Torah and established that HaShem is sovereign in the affairs of humanity.
 He builds up or removes governments as He desires (Daniel 4:17).
 HaShem chose in favor of Judah and secured their continued existence as His Elect.
 From then on the Covenant and Promise passed only through Judah (and Benjamin).